Lodge an objection

 What is it?

-If you disagree with a decision made by the municipality, you can object within 6 weeks.
+If you disagree with a decision made by the municipality, you can lodge an objection within six weeks.

 How does it work?

-- The municipality's decision will tell you whether you can object.
-It will also tell you what address to send your objection to.
+- The municipality's decision will state whether you can lodge an objection.
+It will also state the address to which you must send your objection.

-- Your appeal must reach the municipality within 6 weeks.
-This period begins on the day after the date the decision was sent to you.
+- Your objection must be submitted to the municipality within six weeks.
+This period begins on the day after the date on which the decision was sent to you.

-- The municipality may ask you to come by to discuss your objection.
+- The municipality may ask you to come in to discuss your objection.

-- Before objecting, ask the Legal Aid Office, your legal expenses insurer or a lawyer for advice.
+- Before lodging an objection, ask the Legal Desk, your legal aid insurer, or a lawyer for advice.

-- You object by sending a notice of objection to the municipality.
-In your objection, put the following information:
+- You can lodge an objection by sending a letter of objection to the municipality.
+Include the following information in your letter of objection:

 - your name and address